-A recent alumna of the Juilliard School, Ms. Sutphen has also made professional debuts on the concert stage.
+An alumna of the Juilliard School, Ms. Sutphen has also made professional debuts on the concert stage.
 In 2017 she made her French debut with the Orchestre Nationale de Lille, performing an evening of Bernstein favorites.
 In 2018 she debuted in Austria with the Vienna Boys Choir as the soprano soloist in Carmina Austriaca and performed Pergolesi’s Stabat Mater with the Los Angeles Chamber Orchestra.
 Further concert performances have included Handel’s Messiah in her debut with Milwaukee Symphony and her first performances of Orff’s Carmina Burana with Allentown Symphony.

-During her time at The Juilliard School, Ms. Sutphen earned critical acclaim for her performances as La Fée in Massenet’s Cendrillon under the leadership of Emmanuel Villaume, and as Tigrane in Handel’s Radamisto led by Julian Wachner with Juilliard415, the school’s principal period-instrument ensemble.
-In 2015, she joined Juilliard415 in performances with Maestro Nicholas McGegan in Telemann’s Die Tageszeiten at Alice Tully Hall before touring with the ensemble to Vancouver and Berkeley, CA, where they performed with The Philharmonia Baroque Orchestra.
+During her time at The Juilliard School, Sutphen earned critical acclaim for her performances as La Fée in Massenet’s Cendrillon under the leadership of Emmanuel Villaume, and as Tigrane in Handel’s Radamisto led by Julian Wachner with Juilliard415, the school’s principal period-instrument ensemble.
+She joined Juilliard415 in performances with Maestro Nicholas McGegan in Telemann’s Die Tageszeiten at Alice Tully Hall before touring with the ensemble to Vancouver and Berkeley, CA, where they performed with The Philharmonia Baroque Orchestra.
 Additional performances at Juilliard include her Alice Tully Hall debut in Juilliard’s Wednesday at One series and covering Konstanze in Mozart’s Die Entführung aus dem Serail in the Met+Juilliard production of Concert of Comic Operas under the baton of James Levine.
-Further performances included Suor Genevieve in Suor Angelica and Frasquita in Carmen with Aspen Opera Theater Center, and Queen of the Night in Mozart’s in selections of Die Zauberflöte with Albany Symphony and New York City’s Little Orchestra Society.
+Further performances included Suor Genevieve in Suor Angelica and Frasquita in Carmen with Aspen Opera Theater Center, and Queen of the Night in Mozart’s selections of Die Zauberflöte with Albany Symphony and New York City’s Little Orchestra Society.